-Stephen Sutcliffe: Twixt Cup and Lip
+Stephen Sutcliffe: Twixt Cup And Lip

 Stephen Sutcliffe is an award-winning British filmmaker and video artist who was born in Harrogate and raised in Wakefield.

-For this exhibition Sutcliffe has responded to themes suggested by the simple plot of The Contractor which examines class and cultural differences through the turbulent relationship of an employee and the employer’s son as they erect and dismantle a marquee for a wedding party.
+For this exhibition Sutcliffe responded to themes suggested by the simple plot of The Contractor which examines class and cultural differences through the turbulent relationship of an employee and the employer’s son as they erect and dismantle a marquee for a wedding party.